 # Encoder Affiliation Mean rank Δ

-N = 6 of 23 submissions · last update 18 min ago How scoring works ↓
+N = X of XX submissions · last update XX min ago How scoring works ↓

 Scoring & refresh policy